 - Rum rations were provided to sailors in the Royal Navy with a splash of lime juice in order to fight off the scurvy.
 These sailors also often received rum as part of their benefits package.

 - Today, 80% of the world’s source of rum originates from Puerto Rico.

 - Rum manufacturers are super secretive about their unique recipe rum blend, with recipes passed down generations.

-OUR 6 FAVOURITE RUM RECIPES:
+SOME OUR FAVOURITE RUM RECIPES: